 - Cast a line.
 If you like to fish, there are numerous lodging options along the Parkway that offer onsite fishing.
 Or, there are lots of nearby fishing spots in the areas surrounding the Parkway.
 Always make sure that you are following the appropriate guidelines for a fishing license, daily limit, lure type, etc.

-Whatever type of wildlife you’d like to see, please be respectful and keep your distance.
+Whatever type of wildlife you’d like to see, please follow leave no trace principles, be respectful and keep your distance.
 Don’t be that person trying to pet or feed a bear or an elk (or any other wild animal).
-They are dangerous wild animals and if they get used to people, they will either end up hurting someone or be euthanized, or both.
+They are dangerous wild animals and if they get used to people, they may eventually hurt someone and be euthanized.
 If you are close enough that your presence causes an animal to change its behavior, then you are too close and you should back away.